iamhelitha/student-mgr-sys/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
+3. Install express using `npm install express`.
-3. Run the server using `npm start`.
+4. Run the server using `npm start` or `node server.js`.
-4. Access the application through the provided URL.
+5. Access the application through the provided URL.

 ## Contributors